 As part of the Children, Youth & Family Ministry track students spend time working at a placement alongside their studies.
 We call this ‘Professional Practice’ and the placement is a ‘Practice Agency’.

 Practice Agencies can be a church, or group of churches, or a Christian organisation or charity.
 Some students may apply with a Practice Agency already in mind, others do not and we will help them find a suitable agency.

 If students wish to continue with their studies after completing the Certificate to gain a Diploma or BA Degree they can do so.
 They can continue to work at their placement as a Placement Based Theology Student, using Children, Youth and Family ministry as the context for their studies.
-However only the Certificate is endorsed by CYM.

-If you represent a church or organisation who may interested in providing a placement for a student you can download an information pack here which gives more detail on exactly what is involved.
+If you represent a church or organisation that may be interested in providing a placement for a student you can download an information pack here which gives more detail on exactly what is involved.
 Please do get in touch with us as well, we’d love to talk things through with you.

 (You can also read the College’s Safeguarding policy here.)